korolainenriikka/Jani/documentation/implementation.md

 * Random: finds all possible moves and picks one randomly

-* TileScorer: Tries to have as many pieces in as many strategically important tiles as possible
+* TileScorer: Tries to have as many pieces in as many strategically important (according to samsoft scoring) tiles as possible

 ## Miscellaneous / notes
 (this part contains currently notes for evaluation function implementation)